Awards of the Royal National Lifeboat Institution: RNLI Decoration

 The Decoration of the Institution was awarded for conspicuous and special services to the RNLI, other than actual personal life-saving.
 Established in 1901, many awards were made for long and devoted service by Branch Honorary Secretaries and Ladies Auxiliaries.

-A new design was approved in 1912, to be awarded in both gold and silver.
-Awards were discontinued in May 1914 after objections were raised by King George V that the decoration, a private award without Royal sanction, conflicted with the principle of the Crown as the fount of honour.

 The decoration of 1901 was a circular gilt medal 27mm in diameter and surmounted by a crown.
 It depicts a lifeboat going to the assistance of a sailing ship in distress, surrounded by a white enamel lifebelt bearing the words Royal National Lifeboat Institution.
 The reverse in plain.
 It is suspended from a plain dark blue ribbon, shaped in a bow when worn by women.

-The 1912 design, manufactured by Garrard & Co of London, was a stylised cross in dark blue enamel, with the letters R N L I in the angles of the cross, interlaced with a rope.
+The 1912 design, manufactured by Garrard & Co of London, was designed as a medal, with a stylised cross in dark blue enamel, with the letters R N L I in the angles of the cross, interlaced with a rope, produced in gold first-class awards, and silver second-class awards.

+Initially approved by King George V under the assumption he was confirming the approval of the late King Edward VII, this was later rescinded in May 1914, after objections were raised by the King that the decoration, a private award without Royal sanction, conflicted with the principle of the Crown as the fount of honour.